Karl Robinson: Salford City

 On 5 January 2024, Robinson was appointed head coach of League Two club Salford City.
 Robinson was sent off 14 minutes into his first game in charge for interfering with a throw-in.
 He oversaw an eight-game unbeaten run at the start of his tenure to haul Salford away from the bottom two, and ensured the club's survival in the Football League by the end of the season.

 In February 2024 he brought in former Manchester United and Hull City defender Alex Bruce as assistant.

-Robinson achieved a number of club records in his first full season in charge of Salford, including the club's longest winning run in the Football League (6 games in December 2024 to January 2025), and he guided the club to the Emirates FA Cup Third Round for the first time ever with wins against League One Shrewsbury Town in the first round, and Cheltenham Town in the second.
-Salford were rewarded with a trip to Premier League champions Manchester City.
+Robinson achieved a number of club records in his first full season in charge of Salford, including the club's longest winning run in the Football League (6 games in December 2024 to January 2025), and he guided the club to the FA Cup third round for the first time ever with wins against League One Shrewsbury Town in the first round, and Cheltenham Town in the second.
+Salford were rewarded with a trip to Premier League champions Manchester City which they lost 8–0.
 In the first round game against Shrewsbury, Robinson brought on Marshall Heys towards the end of the game who became the youngest player to play for a professional club in the competition, aged 15 years, 2 months and 6 days.
 He has now fielded three of the youngest 10 players in FA Cup history.
+On 2 June 2026, Robinson was dismissed by Salford City after failing to win the play-offs.